crossplane/crossplane/design/design-doc-composition-functions.md

 // A RunFunctionResponse contains the result of a Composition Function run. message RunFunctionResponse {
+  // Metadata pertaining to this response.
   ResponseMeta meta = 1;

   // Desired state according to a Function pipeline.
-The state passed to a
-  // particular Function may have been accumulated by previous Functions in the
+Functions may add desired
-  // pipeline.
-Functions may mutate any part of the desired state they are
+  // state, and may mutate or delete any part of the desired state they are
-  // concerned with, and must pass through any part of the desired state that
+  // concerned with.
+A Function must pass through any part of the desired state
-  // they are not concerned with.
+  // that it is not concerned with.
   State desired = 2;

   // Results of the Function run.
-Results may be used for observability and
-  // debugging purposes.
-  repeated Result results = 3;
+Results are used for observability purposes. repeated Result results = 3;
 }